 1. Distance is your best friend.
 Dogs are territorial creatures, and they always value their personal space.
-Avoid walking your dog through small areas such as alleyways and a narrow pavement, so they don’t feel anxious.
-Passing through small, confined spaces will make your furbaby feel claustrophobic, which can lead to anxieties.
+Avoid walking your dog through small areas such as alleyways and narrow pavement, so they don’t feel anxious.
+Passing through small, confined spaces will make your furbaby feel claustrophobic, which can lead to anxiety.

 2. Practice getting your dog’s attention before taking them for a walk.
 Call their name and give positive reinforcement when they look at you.
 Start the training in a quiet, low-distracting environment, like your yard.

 As the training goes by, move to busier and more crowded areas as you are still able to get your dog’s attention, whatever is going on around them.
 This will teach your furbaby to stay focused on you regardless of the situation and the distractions present.

 3. Once you notice that your dog has acknowledged the trigger, immediately give them a treat.
 Continue giving your furbaby treats when they are recognizing the trigger and stop once the trigger is out of sight.
 This part of the training is essential because this is done to associate the appearance of a trigger with being rewarded with treats.

 With consistency, your dog will figure out that seeing the trigger is always followed by delicious treats, which means once they spot the trigger, they will look at you, expecting a treat, completely diverting attention from the trigger.